audunhalland/async-workshop/README.md

 `todo_item_by_id` should be printed in the terminal when the query runs, along with the value of the `id` parameter.

 The `Debug` trait is in fact a great way to protect sensitive information.
-Let's say we had a password (implemented using the [newtype pattern](https://rust-unofficial.github.io/patterns/patterns/behavioural/newtype.html), or "tuple struct"):
+Let's say we had a password (implemented using the [newtype pattern](https://rust-unofficial.github.io/patterns/patterns/behavioural/newtype.html) / tuple struct):

 ```rust
 struct Password(pub String);